awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 returned from the [Get Encryption Materials](../framework/cmm-interface.md#get-encryption-materials) call.
 Note that the algorithm suite in the retrieved encryption materials MAY be different from the [input algorithm suite](#algorithm-suite).
+If this algorithm suite is not [supported for the ESDK](../framework/algorithm-suites.md#supported-algorithm-suites-enum) encrypt MUST yield an error.
 If this [algorithm suite](../framework/algorithm-suites.md) is not supported by the [commitment policy](client.md#commitment-policy) configured in the [client](client.md) encrypt MUST yield an error.
 If the number of [encrypted data keys](../framework/structures.md#encrypted-data-keys) on the [encryption materials](../framework/structures.md#encryption-materials)